dsetia/dsetia-orion/README.md

 # securite

-The 'lanuch.sh' script will pull all nginx, minio and postgres containers.
+The 'launch.sh' script will pull all nginx, minio and postgres containers.
 Using docker compose orchestrates the containers.

 Dependencies